publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch5B/m__us_usc_t16_s669h.md

     (a) __Authorized expenses for administration__

-    Except as provided in subsection (b) of this section, the Secretary of the Interior may use available amounts under [section 669c(a)(1) of this title][/us/usc/t16/s669c/a/1] only for expenses for administration that directly support the implementation of this chapter that consist of—
+    Except as provided in subsection (b), the Secretary of the Interior may use available amounts under [section 669c(a)(1) of this title][/us/usc/t16/s669c/a/1] only for expenses for administration that directly support the implementation of this chapter that consist of—

         (1) personnel costs of employees who directly administer this chapter on a full-time basis;